Mokens/MIPs/MIPS/mip-3-New-Collection-Proposals.md

 ---
 mip: 3
-title: New Era Proposals
+title: New Collection Proposals
 status: Active
 author: Nick Mudge <nick@mokens.io>
 discussions-to: https://github.com/Mokens/MIPs/issues/3
 created: 2018-08-11
 ---

-## What is an Era?
+## What is a Moken Collection?

-An era is a name/label/branding for newly minted mokens for a period of time.
-For example there could be a Roman era for a month.
-During that time all mokens that are minted are mokens of the roman era.
-There could be a Silver era or Gold era or Olympics era or any label or branding.
-The era is stored with each moken in the Mokens contract and can be queried.
+A moken 'collection' is a name/label/branding/status for newly minted mokens.
+For example there could be a Roman collection.
+Mokens about Roman people and things would be created for the roman collection.
+The collection is stored with each moken in the Mokens contract and can be queried.

-Eras also determine the price to mint new mokens.
-Eras can potentially change other aspects of mokens.

-Currently the era name and how mokens are priced for the era are determined by a New Era Proposal.

-An Era can have a fixed mint price, or an increasing mint price or some other system, as determined by a New Era Proposal.
+The price for minting and buying is affected by which collection a moken is part of.

+A New Collection Proposal is a way to propose a new moken collection.

-## Creating New Era Proposals
+## Creating New Collection Proposals

-Anybody can submit a New Era Proposal at any time by [creating an issue](https://github.com/Mokens/MIPs/issues/new) with a title that starts with "New Era Proposal".
+Anybody can submit a New Collection Proposal at any time by [creating an issue](https://github.com/Mokens/MIPs/issues/new) with a title that starts with "New Collection Proposal".

 A New Era Proposal should consist of the following:
 1. The name of the author.
-2. The name of the era.
-The era name must be 32 ASCII characters or shorter.
+2. The name of the collection.
+The collection name must be 32 ASCII characters or shorter.
 3. The status of the proposal, either "draft" or "active".
-4. The date the proposed era would start.
+4. The date the proposed collection would start.
 5. The starting mint price.
-6. The mint increase amount.
+6. The mint increase amount, if any.
-7. The rationale for the era.
+7. The rationale for the category.
+Who would make mokens for this category?

 ### Status